Terri E. Givens, PhD

-I build harassment and toxic workplace prevention programs which reflect your values and transform your culture.
+I build harassment and toxic workplace prevention programs that reflect your values and transform your culture.

-Using the reporting tool Amplify.AllVoices, we incorporate model best practices in harassment and toxic workplace prevention applicable to your industry, individually customized for maximum effectiveness.
-We combine policies, training, reporting, investigation, and accountability to ensure you have a proactive approach that is consistent with your values.
+Using the reporting tool Amplify.AllVoices, we incorporate model best practices in harassment and toxic workplace prevention applicable to your industry, customized for maximum effectiveness.
+We combine policies, training, reporting, investigation, and accountability to ensure you have a proactive approach consistent with your values.

-- Your harassment prevention policy is clear and robust, so your staff knows what is protected, where to report potential violations, and what will happen once reported
+- Your harassment prevention policy is clear and robust, so your staff knows what is protected, where to report potential violations, and what will happen once filed.

-- Your harassment prevention policy is widely disseminated to new staff, senior staff, volunteers, vendors, and others affiliated with your organization
+- Your harassment prevention policy disseminated widely to new staff, senior staff, volunteers, vendors, and others affiliated with your organization.

-- Your training curriculum is customized for your industry and for your working environment, analyzing your industry’s high-risk factors and your previous history
+- Your training curriculum is customized for your industry and your working environment, analyzing your industry's high-risk factors and your previous history.

-- Your external reporting of harassment and other misconduct (app-based through Amplify.AllVoices) is set up to complement multiple reporting channels and promote a culture of reporting potential harmful behavior
+- Your external reporting of harassment and other misconduct (app-based through Amplify.AllVoices) set up to complement multiple reporting channels and promote a culture of reporting potential harmful behavior.

-- Your external investigation protocols (through Amplify.AllVoices) promote neutrality and effectiveness, deter retaliation, and are shared with your staff in a transparent manner
+- Your external investigation protocols (through Amplify.AllVoices) promote neutrality and effectiveness, deter retaliation, and transparently shared with your staff.

 Safe and Inclusive Meetings: Code of Conduct Enforcement

 As a meeting planner or conference staff, you know how important it is to provide a safe and inclusive environment for your attendees.
 A fundamental way to do that is to have a code of conduct that communicates your expectations to all attendees that your conference or meeting will be safe and inclusive for all participants.
 Our meeting planning and code of conduct enforcement services help ensure that your event remains a safe space for all attendees and that those engaged in harassment or other misconduct understand the consequences of this behavior.